SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 There is no difference unless there is a ferry strike or rough weather that cancels the ferries.
-In that case, it’s good to have a buffer day or two in Athens so that you don’t miss your flight home.
+In that case, it’s why I recommend having a buffer day or two in Athens so that you don’t miss your flight home.

 7. Greek Island Holiday Itinerary